binarynonsense/comic-book-reader/docs/README.en.md

 >
 > [3]: Reading EPUB Ebooks is an experimental / extra feature outside the main scope of the project.
 It may not work for all files and could be removed in future versions if necessary.
 >
-> [3]: Creating and modifying CBR files are disabled by default.
+> [4]: Creating and modifying CBR files are disabled by default.
 They can be enabled in the preferences but require a third-party command-line tool ([rar](https://www.win-rar.com/cmd-shell-mode.html?&L=0) from WinRAR) to be installed in the system.

-##[4]wnloads:
+## Downloads:

 <a href="https://github.com/binarynonsense/comic-book-reader/releases/latest"><img src="https://shields.io/github/v/release/binarynonsense/comic-book-reader?display_name=tag&label=stable" title="version"></a> <a href="https://github.com/binarynonsense/comic-book-reader/releases"><img src="https://shields.io/github/v/release/binarynonsense/comic-book-reader?display_name=tag&label=latest&include_prereleases" title="version"></a> <a href="https://github.com/binarynonsense/comic-book-reader/releases"><img src="https://shields.io/github/downloads/binarynonsense/comic-book-reader/total?label=downloads" title="total downloads"></a>